How to Choose the Right Therapist

 NHS Talking Therapies

 These are free and can be accessed via your GP or self-referral.
 However, wait times across Oxfordshire are often 6 to 12 weeks, especially in busy areas like Headington and Cowley.
-You won't typically choose your therapist, and many services offer only a limited number of sessions.
+You will not typically choose your therapist, and many services offer only a limited number of sessions.

 Delays of more than two weeks can significantly lower motivation to follow through with therapy, so if your need feels urgent, this may not be ideal.